Samjean2020/machine-learning-and-statistics-project-winter-21-22/README.md

 Have a look at the 2 notebooks in this repository in Jupyter.
 Some interesting aspects:
-The notebook scipy-stats.ipynb has various plot types as examples.
+The notebook scipy-learn.ipynb has various plot types as examples.
 You can edit the parameters of the plots to see different effects.

+Find a script for Ridge Regression below:

+Set up (this is a comment and # must be placed in front it). import numpy as np import matplotlib.pyplot as plt from sklearn import linear_model

+X is the 10x10 Hilbert matrix (this is a comment and # must be placed in front it).
+X = 1.0 / (np.arange(1, 11) + np.arange(0, 10)[:, np.newaxis])
+y = np.ones(10)

+Compute paths (this is a comment and # must be placed in front it). n_alphas = 200 alphas = np.logspace(-10, -2, n_alphas)
+coefs = []
+for a in alphas:
+    ridge = linear_model.Ridge(alpha=a, fit_intercept=False)
+    ridge.fit(X, y)
+    coefs.append(ridge.coef_)

+Display results (this is a comment and # must be placed in front it).

+ax = plt.gca()
+ax.plot(alphas, coefs)
+ax.set_xscale("log")

+Reverse axis (this is a comment and # must be placed in front it).

+ax.set_xlim(ax.get_xlim()[::-1])
+plt.xlabel("alpha")
+plt.ylabel("weights")
+plt.title("Ridge coefficients as a function of the regularization") plt.axis("tight") plt.show(

+When you run the above code an output of Ridge Regression plot will be displayed.
+Ridge Regression is used as the estimator in the above code output.
+Each color represents a distinctive feature of the coefficient vector and this is shown as a function of the regularisation characteristic (scikit-learn.org).

 ## Credits

-I have used extensive online sources to build-up this repository.
+I used extensive online sources to build-up this repository.
 References including in each Jupyter Notebook are useful and can be consulted if there is a need to go further on Machine Learning and Statistics, particularly with Scikit-Learn and SciPy-Stats.
+I have also used Laerd Statistics (SPSS) for Assumptions on scipy-stats.ipynb program, especially on an example hypothesis test using ANOVA part.
+Their link address: https://statistics.laerd.com/spss-tutorials/one-way-anova-using-spss-statistics.php.
+You can also access https://statistics.laerd.com/ for SPSS Statistics Tutorials and Statistical Guides.